 Matt Ball, a nurse practitioner from Adelaide who has a lived-experience of psychosis.
 Matt does not have a background with SFBT, but will discuss what psychosis means, and how SFBT can be used with someone who is psychotic.

-Michele Orr, a nurse practitioner from Adelaide, will talk on her perspective as a mother and carer of someone with schizophrenia.
+Michele Orr, a nurse practitioner from Adelaide, will talk on her perspective as clinician and as a mother and carer of someone with a diagnosis of schizophrenia.

-The location and details of this forum are still to be finalised.
-We are hoping that this will be open to both conference delegates and non-delegates (ie anyone with an interest in, or who work with, psychosis)
+The location will be the Rehua Building at the Uni of Canterbury.
+This will be open to both conference delegates and non-delegates (ie anyone with an interest in, or who work with, psychosis)

 Conference Day 2 will be a mix of small workshops and large presentations.